kumahooks/kumahooks.github.io/_posts/2023-07-16-Achieving-Address-Stability-in-Binary-Hooking.md

 			}
 			default:
 			{
-				// Returns the absolute address of the found pattern. return m_baseAddress + i;
+				// Returns the absolute address of the found pattern return m_baseAddress + i;
 			}
 		}